KennethYoel/JottrDemo/README.md

 then insert the key you get from OpenAI into the **Value** field.

 ## Fourth
-So to make reading the API key and using it in the code as easy as possible, I've wrapped it in a computed property.
+Now to make reading the API key and using it in the code as easy as possible, I've wrapped it in a computed property.
 This will also give us the opportunity to perform some error handling.
 You'll find the code within Model/APIClient/OpenAIConnector.swift file and I've named it openAIKey.
-Now one may ask why add this step?
-Because I want you too see how the app retrieve the API Key from the plist as well as how it handles any fatal errors.
+You may be wondering why I've added this step?
+Because I want you too see how hard it was creating this app.

-After all that just run the app and hopefully you'll have access to OpenAI API.
+After all that just run the app and hopefully you'll be able to generate some stories.